vietlq/vietlq.github.io/content/post/fix-wifi-for-ubuntu-on-microsoft-surface.md

 +++
-title = "Fix Wifi for Ubuntu on Microsft Surface" description = "Get stable wifi connection on Ubuntu with 2 steps only" date = 2019-05-11T11:02:07+01:00 draft = false
+title = "Fix Wifi for Ubuntu on Microsoft Surface" description = "Get stable wifi connection on Ubuntu with 2 steps only" date = 2019-05-11T11:02:07+01:00 draft = false